 Sugar

-As I mentioned before, enjoying a decadent dessert once in a while makes life fun.
+As I mentioned before, enjoying a decadent dessert occasionally makes life fun.
 Just keep in mind that sugar, especially high fructose corn syrup, is an ingredient you want to avoid.
 When you eat it all the time, it may feed cancer, mess up your metabolism or cause obesity.

 If you want dessert, go for homemade apple or berry pies, Italian cheesecake, gelato, dark chocolate, or sorbets.
 Stay away from sweets that contain artificial colorings and flavors.